 Skip monday’s Basic plan and head for the $12 per user per month (billed annually) Standard plan.
 The features are more than enough for small to medium-sized teams.
 Pro, at $19 per user per month (billed annually), adds more tools and security options and is perfect for large teams.
 There’s also a scalable Enterprise plan.
 Learn more in our monday.com pricing guide.

 Like monday.com, Jira also offers a scalable Enterprise plan that includes all of Jira’s bells and whistles.
+It even provides volume discounts for organizations with more than 100 users, which can significantly reduce per-user costs for larger enterprises.
 You can learn more about Jira’s plans and features in our Jira pricing guide.

 Jira vs monday.com: Similarities